Browser Automation

 Puppeteer

 Puppeteer enables headless Chromium automation for NodeJS.
-Releases ship with an installer script that prepares a compatible browser version.
+Releases ship with an installer script that installs a headless browser.

 - NodeJS